wonderkiln/SPGooglePlacesAutocomplete/README.md

 query.language = @"en"; // optional
 query.types = SPPlaceTypeGeocode; // Only return geocoding (address) results.
 ```
+Remember to provide GoogleAPIKey for browser apps, not iOS ones.

 Then, call -fetchPlaces to ping Google's API and fetch results.
 The resulting array will return objects of the SPGooglePlacesAutocompletePlace class.